Motorcycle Accident Shoulder Injuries

 - Gloves help maintain grip on the handlebars.
 According to the Hurt Report, the largest cause of shoulder injuries in motorcycle accidents is being catapulted topside over the handlebars (27%).

-- Reflective or luminous apparel also increase your visibility and reduce the chances of a head-on collision, lane change accident, or left turn collision.
+- Reflective or luminous apparel also increases your visibility and reduces the chances of a head-on collision, lane change accident, or left turn collision.

 - Assume the proper position